 Other industries, including the automotive sector, benefit from the materials knowledge and quality protocols injection molders must have in place to carry the accreditation.
 Kaysun's MedAccred Plastics accreditation, for example, easily translates to automotive injection molding or projects for other markets by virtue of the fact it verifies operational excellence and manufacturing process mastery.

 The depth of engineering capabilities a molder offers is imperative for success.
-As an experienced and trusted leader in custom injection molding, Kaysun is a well-rounded choice for automotive manufacturers seeking to build a value-added injection molder partnership, as demonstrated in Automotive Injection Molding Part Histories: 3 Proven Solutions to Complex Industry Challenges.
+As an experienced and trusted leader in custom injection molding, Kaysun is a well-rounded choice for automotive manufacturers seeking to build a value-added injection molder partnership.
+Learn more in our guide, Designing Plastic Parts for Complex Automotive Applications.